-To minimise bushfire risk, the revegetated edges will comprise fire retardant plant species.
-Site landscaping will also be informed bushland will be managed in accordance with by the recommendations contained in the planned review of the Bushfire Management Plan.
+To minimise bushfire risk, bushland will be managed in accordance with the Bushfire Management Plan.
 Stormwater is captured from the hard-surfaced courts and runoff is direct to a retention swale within the site.

 Modest ancillary sheds to accommodate site services are discretely located at the entrance to the precinct, away from pedestrian paths and the curtilage of the Drill Hall.